GrayedFox/multidict/README.md

 [privacy policy][10] which details their philosophy and approach to data collection.

-Remember, Firefox is open source software, which makes them a damn sight more trustworthy and accountable than most other companies (and certainly most other browsers) out in the wild.
+Remember, Firefox is open source software, which makes them a damn sight more trustworthy and accountable than most other companies (and certainly most other browsers) out in the wild, if you have the skills and time (which I do not!) you could also poke around their code base yourself just to make absolutely sure.

 ## Credits